DSXiangLi/DecryptPrompt/README.md

   - LLAMA RIDER: SPURRING LARGE LANGUAGE MODELS TO EXPLORE THE OPEN WORLD
   - PAST AS A GUIDE: LEVERAGING RETROSPECTIVE LEARNING FOR PYTHON CODE COMPLETION
   - AutoGuide: Automated Generation and Selection of State-Aware Guidelines for Large Language Model Agents
+  - A Survey on Self-Evolution of Large Language Models
 - 其他
   - LLM+P: Empowering Large Language Models with Optimal Planning Proficiency
   - Inference with Reference: Lossless Acceleration of Large Language Models